zolomart-dev/hiring-exercises/data/README.md

 - Data Analysis:
   - Analyze the language used in the `input` versus the `product_guide` columns.
   - Identify differences in terminology, abbreviations, or style.
-- Dataset Variations:
-  - Explore how the number of products in `product_guide` varies across datasets.
-  - Consider how these differences might affect matching performance.
+  - Explore how the number of products in `product_guide` varies across datasets and how these differences might affect matching performance.
 - Methodology and Approaches:
   - Propose different strategies to solve the matching problem.
 Possibilities might include:
     - Rule-based approaches (e.g., regular expressions, heuristics, fuzzy matching)